 The road network in the county consists of local, county, state, and federal roads.
-In 2018, there were 208 locations where a federal, state, or county roadway crossed a waterbody such as a stream or lake.
+In 2024, there were more than 200 locations where a federal, state, or county roadway crossed a waterbody such as a stream or lake.
 These locations have been identified because flooding may overtop the roadway or backup floodwaters.
-The locations are shown on Map 5.
+The locations are shown on Map 12.
 Bridges that cross another roadway or railroad tracks are not considered a critical facility from the perspective of natural hazards.